ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/How-To-Develop-A-PlayStation-4-Emulator-2.md

 # Overview

 AMD Graphics driver has four levels.
-The first level is GNM application level.
+The first level is **GNM application level**.
 This level is implemented by the game engine or the game developer.
-After that, the user mode driver translates the GNM API into PM4 packets.
+After that, the **user mode driver** translates the **GNM API** into **PM4 packets**.
 PM4 packets represent API commands in a way that GPUs can execute.
 The user mode driver library is PS4's built-in library.
-We have implemented a custom GNM driver to replace the built-in library.
+We have implemented a **custom GNM driver** to replace the built-in library.
 Then, Operating System gets the prepared command buffer from the user mode driver.
 Hands it over to the kernel mode driver.
-Finally, the kernel mode driver uses a ring buffer to communicate with the GPU.
-We implemented a command processor to process PM4 packets in order to simulate the kernel mode driver.
+Finally, the kernel mode driver uses a **ring buffer** to **communicate** with the GPU.
+We implemented a command processor to **process PM4 packets** in order to simulate the kernel mode driver.

-Our command processor is designed to simulate setting GPU registers.
-These GPU registers include user data registers, blend state registers, depth state registers etc.  And we have implemented an AMD ISA converter to parse AMD ISA and translate it into Spirv.
-Finally, with these GPU registers and spirv have been prepared, we translate them into Vulkan API and rendering the game.
+Our command processor is designed to **simulate setting GPU registers**.
+These GPU registers include user data registers, blend state registers, depth state registers etc.  And we have implemented an AMD ISA converter to **parse AMD ISA and translate it into Spirv**.
+Finally, with these GPU registers and spirv have been prepared, we translate them into **Vulkan API** and rendering the game.

 # Graphics Libraries